-CHEM 699 - Thesis (1 - 9)
+CHEM 699 - Thesis (1 - 6)

-Required of candidates in M.S.
-Research emphasis program.
-Repeatable, maximum of 9 credits.
+Required of candidates in the MS programs in chemistry that are completing theses.
+Repeatable, maximum of 6 credits.

-CHEM 755 - Supervised Practicum in College Teaching (1 - 6)
+CHEM 755 - Supervised Practicum in College Teaching (1 - 4)

 Supervised practice in college teaching for doctoral candidates with observation used as a basis for analysis of learning experiences.
-Repeatable, maximum of six credits.
+Repeatable, maximum of four credits.

-CHEM 793 - Doctoral Research Practicum-Chemistry (1 - 4)
+CHEM 793 - Doctoral Research Practicum-Chemistry (1 - 9)

 Consent of advisor.
 Provides experience in the development and implementation of research techniques, the development of experimental design and the analysis of research data.
 S/U graded.
-Repeatable, maximum of 16 credits.
+Repeatable, no limitations.